industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 ## Configure Data Service

-The PLC with the running TIA project is connected via the OPC UA connector to our Industrial Edge Device (IED).
+The PLC with the running TIA project is connected via the OPC UA connector to the Industrial Edge Device (IED).
 Within the connector, all necessary tags are configured and deployed.

 Now the app Data Service needs to collect and store this data, to further use it within Performance Insight.
 Make sure the OPC UA connector is activated within the Data Service.